Benchpress: A Scalable and Versatile Workflow for Benchmarking Structure Learning Algorithms: Benchpress modules and JSON configuration files

-\subsubsection{Evaluation section (\texttt{evaluation})}
+\subsubsection{Evaluation section (\code{evaluation})}

-There is typically no algorithm which performs well with respect to all performance metrics, and no single metric which is generally preferred.
-Therefore, to get an overall picture of the performance of an algorithm \ttl supports different metrics.
-This section describes the metrics implemented in \ttl, where we let \(\graph=(\graphnodeset,\graphedgeset)\) and \(\graph'=(\graphnodeset',\graphedgeset')\) denote the true and the estimated graph respectively.
-The figures for each module are saved systematically in \emph{results/} based on the the parameterisation of the module used and copied to \emph{results/output/} for easy reference. \\\\
+Table~\ref{tab:eval_mods} shows the available modules in the \texttt{evaluation} section.
+The figures for each module are saved systematically in \emph{results/} based on the parameterisation of the module used and copied to \emph{results/output/} for easy reference.
+Further details are provided in Appendix \ref{app:modules}.